U-Alberta/ADaPT-ML/README.md

 This module will format the data in the column names provided so that it can be read by Label Studio, and save a file in the `$LS_TASKS_PATH` directory.
 The diagram below shows the process of using Label Studio to import the sampled data, annotate it, and export it.

 ![Step Two](./graphics/step_2.png)

+- **2a** shows all of the created projects, allowing for multiple classification problems.
+- **2b** has the popup for importing our `example_tasks.json` file.
+- **2c** shows the imported tasks, which can be clicked on to arrive at the labeling page.
+- **2d** is the main labeling interface determined by the [example config file](label-studio/config/example_config.xml), with different tabs for multiple annotators.
+- **2e** once annotation is complete, the tasks are exported as JSON and moved and renamed to `$LS_ANNOTATIONS_PATH/annotations/example_annotations.json`

 Now that we have labeled all of our sample data and exported the results, we need to process the JSON file back into the Pandas DataFrames that ADaPT-ML can use.
 Because we had multiple annotators label each datapoint, we need to decide how we want to compile these into one gold label set.
 These two tasks can be accomplished using the command at the end of this code block:
 ```shell